 “I’m ready to be done with school,” he said, leaning back into the swing, chuckling still.
-He placed his arms on the back of it; settling in, she guessed, watching him intently.
+He placed his arms on the back of it.
 “I’m ready for college,” he said.

 “Where do you want to go?” she asked.

-“I’m considering Texas A&M, the University of Texas, Rice in Houston, SMU, Washington University, and Georgia Tech.”
+“I’m considering A&M, the University of Texas, Rice in Houston, SMU, Washington University, and Georgia Tech.”

 “In Missouri, that Washington University?”

 “Yep,” he said, his head snapping around, surprised that she knew it.
 “The University is an excellent choice, but way too close to home, you know what I mean.
 A&M is further away, but I don’t know.
 There is also Rice and SMU for my Texas school choices.
 Both are good, and far enough away, I think.
-For the times where I’d rather be anywhere other than here, it’s Georgia Tech or Washington University,” he said, having his internally which college to go to discussion aloud.
+For the times where I’d rather be anywhere other than here, it’s Georgia Tech or Washington University,” he said, having his internal which-college-to-go-to debate aloud.

 “You want to be an engineer?” she asked.

 “You’re full of surprises, Sydney.
 What makes you think I want to be an engineer?”

 “That’s cool,” she said, shaking her head.
 “I’d choose Rice if I were you and I could afford it.
 SMU would be my second choice, but I can see the appeal to Georgia Tech.
 Washington seems too far away, plus it’s too cold in the winter.”

 “Not snowing-all-the-time kind of cold,” she said, smiling more fully now.